Normal Edit Modifier¶

 - Max Angle

 Forbids new generated normals to have an angle to the original normal above that given threshold.
-This is useful to prevent extreme changes, that can even lead to inverting the front/back sides of a face, and consequently to ugly shading artifacts.
+This is useful to prevent extreme changes, that can even lead to inverting the front/back sides of a face, and consequently to shading artifacts.

 - Lock Polygon Normals (padlock icon)